-7.3 Figtree Major Town Centre
+5.37.3 Figtree Major Town Centre

-1. The Figtree Major Town Centre includes the Figtree Shopping Centre on the north-eastern corner of the Princes Highway (Precinct 1) and The Avenue and a small row of traditional strip shops and a McDonalds fast food restaurant along the Princes Highway and Bellevue Road intersection (Precinct 2).
-The Figtree Centre also includes Precinct 3 which comprises a range of drive food and drink retailing and restaurants and specialised retail premises.
+1. The Figtree retail and business Major Town centre is a major town centre (district centre) which includes the a Westfield-Figtree Shopping town centre on the north-eastern corner of the Princes Highway (Precinct 1) and The Avenue and a small row of traditional strip shops and a McDonalds fast food restaurant along the Princes Highway and Bellevue Road intersection (Precinct 2).
+The Figtree centre also includes Precinct 3 which comprises a range of drive food and drink retailing and restaurants and specialised retail premises.
+Hungry Jacks restaurant, Subway & Pizza takeaway restaurants and a pet and pet food warehouse as well as a large liquor store outlet.